Unknown-reader/FIMO/README.md

-#  Command line directory integrity control tool FIMO (File Integrity MOnitoring)
+#  Command line directory integrity monitoring tool FIMO (File Integrity MOnitoring)

 ## What is FIMO?
-FIMO is simple directory integrity control tool written in C for educational purposes.
+FIMO is simple directory integrity monitoring tool written in C for educational purposes.
 It's compatible only with Linux systems due to usage of platform dependent C header files.
 Most of it error and info messages are defined in russian language.

 FIMO can set contol-file of directory to further integrity check: